RahshawnF12/Introduction/README.md

 This profile is a personal collection of tools and codes used to troubleshoot and configure projects

-I'm a IT-TROUBLESHOOTER? investing time in a complex version of computer learning !
+I'm a IT-TROUBLESHOOTER?
+MaChine LeArning!

 🔭 I’m currently working on //       Codec: https://replit.com:/@RahshawnF12/Codec-10-BETA?s=app